top of page

 Build yourself a base first

-Now, this one is not as important if you are just trying to get round a 10km for the first time and aren't too worried about the time.
-But this rule is about building your aerobic capacity through your long runs, easy runs and your tempo runs, and then having more of a focus on your speed development.
-Imagine it like this- your going to build a house, but first you need the foundation, if that house is build on a strong foundation then it is going to be a good strong house, if it is not built on a good foundation then it will fall down in winter, no matter how good the house is.
-What this means is that if you add in too much fast training before you build yourself an aerobic base, then it doesn't matter how good that fast training is, you house will fall down.
+Now, this one is not as important if you are just trying to get around a 10km for the first time and aren't too worried about the time.
+But this rule is about building your aerobic capacity through your long runs, easy runs, and tempo runs, and then having more of a focus on your speed development.
+Imagine it like this- you're going to build a house, but first, you need the foundation, if that house is built on a strong foundation then it is going to be a good strong house, if it is not built on a good foundation then it will fall in winter, no matter how good the house is.
+What this means is that if you add in too much fast training before you build yourself an aerobic base, then it doesn't matter how good that fast training is, your house will fall down.

 Your long run is key

-Tempos can help to speed up your aerobic development
+Tempos can help speed up your aerobic development

 Run strides!